yoshid8s/Information-Sender-Profile/README.md

 Ordinary consumers can not discern these fake ad Malicious advertisers also use the vulnerability of RTB ad system to run “Fake ad” in the same way anonymous publishers disseminate disinformation.

+# These situations are caused by three “asymmetry”